claint76/inivation-docs/Application notes/DVS_particle_tracking_pixel_bandwidth_considerations.md

 # Example

-In the case of inilabs sensors, the pixel pitch ∆<sub>p</sub> is 40um for DVS128, and 18.5um for DAVIS240.
+In the case of inivation sensors, the pixel pitch ∆<sub>p</sub> is 40um for DVS128, and 18.5um for DAVIS240.

 We will assume the use of a DVS128 and that the particles have a